Alcazar (airline): Aftermath

 Immediately following the end of the negotiations, all four airlines stated that they would continue to look for new merger partners.
-Carlzon was dismissed as CEO of SAS on 28 September.
+Jan Carlzon was dismissed as CEO of SAS on 28 September 1993.
 Rainer Gut was forced to leave Swissair in April 1995.
 Swissair chose to stay outside the large alliances, instead creating SAirGroup and purchasing minority stakes a number of smaller airlines in Europe, creating the Qualiflyer Group in 1999.
-Swissair also lost its connections with Delta following the latter's alliance with Air France.
-By 2001, Swissair was bankrupt.
-SAS joined forces with Lufthansa, who along with United Airlines, Air Canada, and Thai Airways International founded Star Alliance in 1997.
-KLM continued to integrate its operations with Northwest.
+Swissair also lost its connections with Delta Air Lines in June 1999, when Delta began to work closely with Air France, which led to the foundation of the SkyTeam alliance on 22 June 2000.
+In October 2001, Swissair was declared bankrupt.
+SAS joined forces with Lufthansa, who along with United Airlines, Air Canada, and Thai Airways International founded Star Alliance on 14 May 1997.
+KLM continued to integrate its operations with Northwest Airlines.
 In 1998, KLM attempted a full-fledged merger with Alitalia, but the agreement was abandoned by KLM.
-KLM was bought by Air France in 2004 to create Air France-KLM, in which both airlines are considered separate brands.
+KLM was bought by Air France on 5 May 2004 to create Air France–KLM, in which both airlines are considered separate brands.
+In October 2023, Air France–KLM would purchase 20% of SAS' stake, which prompted the latter to leave Star Alliance on 31 August 2024 and join SkyTeam on 1 September 2024.